Project-MONAI/tutorials/auto3dseg/docs/algorithm_generation.md

 ### Python Command

-The follow Python scripts shows how to generate algorithm bundles using Python class **BundleGen**.
+The follow Python script shows how to generate algorithm bundles using Python class **BundleGen**.

 ```python
 ## algorithm generation